 FivePoint Communities - In 2011, we transferred the management of several large properties in California to FivePoint Communities Management, Inc., a consolidated joint venture.
-FivePoint Communities is currently undertaking six master planned mixed use developments, three in Southern California and three in or near San Francisco.
+FivePoint Communities is currently undertaking six master planned mixed-use developments, three in Southern California and three in or near San Francisco.
 These developments are planned for a total of 50,000 homesites and 20 million square feet of commercial space, as well as parks and sports and entertainment venues.

-Lennar Commercial - Lennar Commercial is focused on the development, investment and management of retail, office and mixed-use projects generally in the same states as our homebuilding operations.
+On July 2, 2015, we, through our wholly-owned subsidiaries, entered into a Contribution Agreement, as amended on December 17, 2015, pursuant to which the entities that own the Newhall Ranch, Great Park Neighborhoods, and The San Francisco Shipyard and Candlestick Point (the "Shipyard Venture") master planned mixed-used developments in California will be combined under a single holding company, together with the existing FivePoint Communities management company.
+A portion of the assets in the Shipyard Venture will be retained by us and our Shipyard Venture partner.
+The transactions under the Contribution Agreement are conditioned upon the holding company completing an initial public offering.

-Sunstreet - Lennar's solar business is currently focused on providing homeowners in California and Colorado through its solar power purchase program, a high-efficiency solar system that generates most of a home's annual expected energy needs at a cost below current utility rates for the average homeowner.
+Sunstreet - Lennar's solar business is currently focused on providing homeowners in California, Colorado, Maryland, Nevada and Texas through its solar purchase or lease programs, a high-efficiency solar system that generates much of a home's annual expected energy needs.